 The other day I was at WooConf talking to a good friend who had recently tried out Beaver Builder.
 As we debated how well it worked, and what its future could be (without the Beaver Builder guys around), we agreed to disagree.

-My smart friend wanted the product to make it even easier for DIY folks to build a good looking site with less effort and less distractions (or choices).
+My smart friend wanted the product to make it even easier for DIY folks to build a good looking site with less effort and fewer distractions (or choices).

 I totally understood that particular take.
 My take, on the other hand, was that this was a product that was doing something even more spectacular than simply being a product for DIYers.